You are free to republish this article both online and in print. We ask that you follow some simple guidelines.

 Copy this HTML into your CMS.
 Press ⌘-C to copyClose

-They weren’t kidding when they said that TV is where the magic happens – literally in fantasy series The Magicians (2015-current; Seasons 1-3 can be streamed only on Showmax).
-And for the third instalment, our hero Quentin Coldwater (Jason Ralph) finds himself in a quandary – magic has vanished from the realms of Earth and Fillory, the magical kingdom that Quentin’s favourite childhood stories were based on.
+They weren’t kidding when they said that TV is where the magic happens – literally in fantasy series The Magicians (2015-current; Seasons 1-4 can be streamed only on Showmax).
+And in the third instalment, our hero Quentin Coldwater (Jason Ralph) finds himself in a quandary – magic has vanished from the realms of Earth and Fillory, the magical kingdom that Quentin’s favourite childhood stories were based on.
 We’re talking, poof!
 Gone in a cloud of smoke!
 Nowhere to be found!
 And not being pulled out from behind someone’s ear like a magical coin!